hyron-group/hyron/readme.md

 It supported for

 -   GET, HEAD, DELETE : as query type.
--   POST, PUT : as body type
+-   POST, PUT, PATCH : as body type

 It also include feature help you validate input easier with comment :